Mashed Potatoes U.S.A.

 "Mashed Potatoes U.S.A." is a rhythm and blues song by James Brown and his Famous Flames.
-Released in 1962 as a single by King Records, it reached #82 on the Pop chart and #21 on the R&B chart.
+Released on August 4, 1962 as a single by King Records and later on the album James Brown and His Famous Flames Tour the U.S.A., it reached #82 on the Pop chart and #21 on the R&B chart.
 The title refers to the Mashed Potato dance popular at the time.

+Inspired by Freddie King's "San-Ho-Zay" James Brown recorded "James Brown House Party" in January 1962.
+This song was left shelved until May 22, 1962 when he re-recorded the song under the title "Limbo Jimbo".
+After the recording session ended Brown suddenly decided to record a spoken vocal track over it about doing the Mashed Potatoes which would finally realise the song as "Mashed Potatoes U.S.A.".

 The song is a travelogue set over a strummed guitar/organ riff with a muted trumpet providing a jazz counterpoint to the vocal delivery.
 The bridge consists of the entire band repeating a two-chord riff.

 In the song, Brown asserts "Here I am and I'm back again," then states his plan to bring the mashed potatoes to the cities he will tour.
-He then name checks his itinerary, starting with New York City and ending with his home town, Augusta, Georgia.
+He then name checks his itinerary, starting with New York City and ending with his home town, Augusta, Georgia, which he misspells as A-G-U-S-T-A.

-A version without James' travelling dance monologue was released by King Records on the 1963 album A Carnival of Songs under the title "Limbo Jimbo".
+The instrumental version entitled "Limbo Jimbo" was released in early 1963 as part of the King published album A Carnival Of Songs while the original January 1962 recording of the song entitled "James Brown House Party" was released on the Mighty Instrumentals album in 1966.

+"Mashed Potatoes U.S.A." was reissued as a limited edition single by King Records in 1967 under the name "Mashed Potatoes '66".